a fee-based online consultation clinic for Obstetrics & Gynecology

 The signs and symptoms of ectopic pregnancy depend on whether the patient is examined before or after the tubes have ruptured.

-• Mild vaginal bleeding or brown stained discharge: She may come with complains of mild bleeding or even only brown stained discharge.
+Mild vaginal bleeding or brown stained discharge: She may come with complains of mild bleeding in early pregnancy or even only brown stained discharge.
 She may confuse this bleeding with implantation bleeding or the start of an abortion.

 Unruptured ectopic pregnancy is diagnosed by:

 • Positive pregnancy test: The pregnancy test in most patients with ectopic pregnancy is usually 'weakly positive', that is, the line that appears in the kit in reaction to the urine looks faded and not very clear.
-This is due to the fact that the placenta fails to develop properly in the tubes and the level of HCG in the blood is consequently very low.
+This is due to the fact that the level of HCG in the blood is usually lower than normal.

 • Ultrasonography: The empty uterus and the presence of the gestational product outside the uterus is easily identifiable.